masastack/MASA.Framework/src/Configuration/Masa.Contrib.Configuration/README.md

     }
   },
   "AppId": "Replace-With-Your-AppId",
-  "ConfigObjects": [ "Platforms" ], //The name of the object to be mounted.
-Here, the Platforms configuration will be mounted under the ConfigurationAPI: <Replace-With-Your-AppId> node
+  "ConfigObjects": [ "Redis" ], //The name of the object to be mounted.
+Here, the Redis configuration will be mounted under the ConfigurationAPI: <Replace-With-Your-AppId> node
   "Secret": "", //Dcc App key
   "Cluster": "Default"
 }